JoinColony/colonyJS/docs/_Topics_DomainsAndSkills.md

 ### Get Skill

-You can get information about a domain using an instance of [ColonyNetworkClient](/colonyjs/api-colonynetworkclient):
+You can get information about a skill using an instance of [ColonyNetworkClient](/colonyjs/api-colonynetworkclient):

 ```js